7 Waterproof Bathroom Wall Options

 There are a few options when shopping around for new bathroom walls that are waterproof.
 Things to consider will not only be the price, but also which material, color, shape, pattern, and installation process you prefer.

 You can buy single-sheet plastic for your bathroom walls in a variety of colors and styles.
 This is often the cheapest option and one a lot of people use.
-There are a number of different plastic-sheet walls available on the market today in a range of prices.
+There are a number of different plastic sheet and plastic tile wall materials available on the market today in a range of prices.

 Traditionally, tiles can come in a number of different materials including marble, slate, ceramic, porcelain, and more.
 A lot of people prefer tile over single-sheet plastic because it looks more elegant and expensive, but doesn't necessarily have to break your budget.